<?xml version="1.0" encoding="utf-8"?>

 <item>

-<title>Answered: location of bracket blocks distribute</title>
+<title>location of bracket blocks distribute</title>

-<description>&lt;p&gt;Hi Troops,&lt;/p&gt;
+<description>&lt;p&gt;Hi Folks,&lt;/p&gt;

-# this gives the expected result
+# this works as expected

-canonicalise (bah);
+distribute (bah);

 &lt;/code&gt;&lt;/pre&gt;